EthyMoney/PiDeviceNet/README.md

 * Proximity sensors
 * Voice recognition for commands
 * OpenHab integration for phone control support using Siri and Google Assistant
-* Desktop GUI control program for Windows and Mac

 <br/>
 These features toward the bottom are further out, but I do plan to add them when I can.
 My goal is to make this a powerful, yet really easy to use solution that anyone with some raspverry pies can use!
 Any feedback or requests that you have are appreciated, so please feel free to reach out!